The spiritual world is not straightforward

 more valuable than anything else in our temporary, physical lives.

-converting to Islam or other religions.
+convert to Islam or other religions.
 They do that because they value

 their place with Christ more than anything else.
 That is how God wants us